© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Morley Park Works is a scheduled monument protected by Historic England under reference 1007039.
 View the official record →

-Morley Park Works is a complex of lead and silver mining remains located in Derbyshire, dating to the medieval and early modern periods.
+Morley Park Works is a complex of medieval and post-medieval industrial earthworks located in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007039.

 Morley Park Works is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007039.